 AAAAAAGCAGGAACA IRF6:66:A>G IRF6:373:T>A AAAAAAGCATTCTGT IRF6:371:G>T IRF6:510:G>A IRF6:560:C>T AAAAACACTACTGGT IRF6:326:C>T IRF6:509:T>A

-173. To run the saturation mutagenesis utility run the user must specify the directory containing the Count tables.
-The assignment file shown above, and the experiment.csv file.
+173. To run the saturation mutagenesis utility run the user must specify the directory containing the Count tables, the assignment file shown above, and the experiment.csv file.
 There is some flexibility provided for the user at this stage outlined in Table 3.
 Below is an example of the minimal command.
 If a HPC cluster is available with a queuing system such as SGE is available, we recommend submitting this command to the queue.

 conda activate MPRAflow